oceanumeric/Applied-Mathematics/enable_gpu.md

 run the script, whereas the script would be run via command line without returning any error.

+Then I changed the running path by putting a `settings.json` into `.vscode`.

 ## Never name file with the same name of packages

 Very bad ideas to call a test file like `pytorch.py`